Dnt-knw/Dnt-knw/README.md

 ### ❓ What are you currently doing?

-💬 I am developing new projects with React + Redux Toolkit + MUI + TypeScript
+💬 I am developing my new projects with React + Redux Toolkit + Material-UI + TypeScript

 ### ❓ How much do you like frontend development?